UC-Davis-molecular-computing/simd-dna/README.md

 Code documentation can be found at https://simd-dna.readthedocs.io/en/latest/

 # Setup
+## Using pip
+Run `python -m pip install simd-dna` in the terminal of your Python project.

+## Directly using the code base
 1. Install PyCharm: https://www.jetbrains.com/pycharm/
 2. In the Welcome screen, select Open (if using PyCharm for the first time) or go to File > Open (if using PyCharm with a pre-existing project loaded) and open the root directory of the repository.
 3. Go to File > Settings > Project > Python Interpreter.
 Choose a Python interpreter from the list if you already have any, or click on the gear icon to the right and choose Add.
 I recommend using a Virtualenv environment to keep it self-contained.